cristian-5/Spin/Documentation/Variables.md

 ## Variable categories

-Stack defines several categories of variables: static variables, instance variables, array elements, value parameters, reference parameters and local variables.
+Spin defines several categories of variables: static variables, instance variables, array elements, value parameters, reference parameters and local variables.
 The sections that follow describe each of these categories.